marcolunardi/marcolunardi.github.io/_posts/2015-5-29-Fourth NY Bootcamp Project.md

 Finally, this very simple app is the starting point of one out of the two projects I'm considering as my final project for the Metis Bootcamp.

-Check the ipython notebook in "fletcher_deliverables" folder into my Metis repository to see the code of my app!
+Check the ipython notebook in "fletcher_deliverables" folder into my Metis repository to see a preview of how the app works!

 Very soon I will add a flask app based upon the same notebook.